dinazeng/cmpt135final/README.txt

 --the alphabetical/reverse alphabetical vector<string> of authors can be used to sort the database

--text is color coded (white for information, red and green for instructions and helpful messages)
+--text is color coded (white for information, red and green for instructions and helpful messages)